SCOPELabUTA/SCOPELabUTA.github.io/_pages/projects.md

 ### <i class="fa fa-fw fa-cogs" aria-hidden="true"></i> Research Projects

 ## <i class="fa fa-fw fa-bug" aria-hidden="true"></i> Verification and Synthesis of Formal Methods
 AUnit introduces the first testing infrastructure for Alloy, namely: test case, test execution and coverage.
 With this infrastructure in place, we can now explore how to bring well-established imperative v&v techniques (automated test generation, fault localization, mutation testing, regression testing, etc) into the Alloy language.
-Additionally, AUnit enables automated repair and synthesis techniques for Alloy.
 These frameworks ease the burden of developing Alloy models, which is a non-trivial task.
 Based on the success of AUnit, we plan to explore verification and synthesis techniques for a broader range of formal modeling languages.

 ## <i class="fa fa-fw fa-book-reader" aria-hidden="true"></i> Testing and Verification Machine Learning Systems
 Machine learning is a popular, growing field.
 However, machine learning systems are very different in nature to our previous definitions of software programs.
 As we start to integrate machine learning systems into our daily lives, there is a pressing need to make sure these systems are correct.
 We need to know that these black-box decisions coming out of the machine learning system can be trusted.
 We are exploring avenues to improve and define "testing" and verification for these systems.